MED-EL Medical Electronics

 various types and degrees of hearing loss.

-The history of the company: A vision realised
+The history of the company: A vision realized

 The foundations of MED-EL were laid in the 1970s at the Technical University of Vienna, where scientists Ingeborg and Erwin Hochmair were researching the basic prerequisites for stimulating nerve fibres with electrical signals and sound processing technologies.